Sandro642/ConnectLib/readme.md

 </div>

+---

+You can see the Javadoc <a href="https://sandro642.github.io/connectlib/javadoc"></a>

+---

 Welcome to **ConnectLib**: the universal gateway to connect, automate and orchestrate your data flows!
 And if you thought APIs were complicated, think again!
 With ConnectLib, it's like playing with Lego: simple, intuitive and powerful.
 > For information, this library is not intended to be used for Minecraft, it is used professionally in a Java project.